 Lower Blepharoplasty / Lower Eyelid Tuck

 What contributes to dark circles and bags under the eye?
 Three main factors typically contribute to some extent.
-Shadowing from bulging fat (this is why your under-eye circles look worse if standing directly under a light vs. when light or flash is shining straight at your face), thinness of skin in this area, and pigmentary changes under the eye.
-Some people have a congenital disposition to these factors due to specific anatomical differences and/or it may be a natural progression of the aging process.
+Shadowing from bulging fat (this is why your under-eye circles look worse if standing directly under a light vs. when light or flash is shining straight at your face), thinness/redundancy of skin in this area, and loss of volume under the eye from cheek sagging.
+Some people have a congenital disposition to these factors due to specific anatomical differences such as lack of bone support below the eye and protruding eyes (negative vector eyelid).
+This also can be from a natural progression of the aging process.
 During your consultation 3 major areas will be evaluated by Dr. Nizam to rejuvenate the region.

 Dr. Nizam will examine the skin around the lower eyelid.
 Some individuals have no excess skin.
 Other individuals have a mild to moderate amounts of excess skin.
-For these individuals a laser or chemical peel is typically used to tighten the skin.
-For individuals with a large amount of excess skin this skin is typically surgicaly removed.
+For these individuals a laser is used to tighten the skin.
+For individuals with a large amount of excess skin this skin is typically surgically removed and lasered.

 Of paramount importance is an examination of support for the lower eyelid.
-Some patients require extra support of the lower eyelid.
-If the lower eyelid is surgically manipulated and poor support exists, the lower eyelid may pull down/become everted/ or become inverted.
+Some patients require extra support of the lower eyelid be added during surgery.
+If the lower eyelid is surgically manipulated and poor support exists, the lower eyelid may pull down, become everted, or even become inverted.
+This lack of support can be from cheek sagging, lack of bone support, or a loose eyelid itself.
 Luckily as part of Dr. Nizam’s fellowship in cosmetic surgery he trained under the tutelage of an oculoplastic surgeon and as a result is able to offer procedures that increase support to the lower eyelid and lessen the chance for postoperative lower lid malposition.

-Social downtime is typically 5-10 days depending on approach taken and the amount of bruising.
+Social downtime (the time it takes to look presentable in public) is typically 7-14 days depending on approach taken.
+As mentioned prior the transconjunctival approach is less recovery time and subciliary approach more.
 Mild blurry vision can be expected over the first 24-48 hours.
-If non-dissolving sutures are removed they are typically removed at 7 days.
+If non-dissolving sutures are placed they are typically removed at 7 days.
 If a laser or chemical peel is performed for skin tightening slight redness may exist under the eyelid for 4-6 weeks.
 This however can be covered with makeup around 1 week.
+Complications are typically minimal and if they do occur are typically amenable to repair.

 Would You Like to Rejuvenate Your Face?